Junazidomi/Data-Science/Data-Science-prediction-projects/House_Price_Prediction_India/README.md

 ## Business Understanding
 ### Background

+One of the key factors in real estate transactions in India is property pricing.
+Property prices are influenced by various factors, such as area size, number of rooms, property condition, location, property type, and other charateristics.
+The wide range of prices and the numerous influencing factors pose a challenge for both consumers and sellers in determining a fair property value and making the right purchasing decisions.

+With the development of information and communication technology, particularly in the fields of Artificial Intelligence (AI), these issues can be addressed through a data-driven approach.
+By utilizing historical real estate transaction data, a property price prediction model can be developed that estimates a property's value based on its characteristics.
+This model is expected to help consumers choose properties that fit their budget and needs, as well as assist sellers in setting more accurate and competitive asking prices.

 ### Purpose

 The purpose of this project is to offer solutions that help consumers search for and purchase property in India in line with their budget, preferences and the criteria they specify